Hello! I'm Lynn.

 INSTRUCTIONS

-* In a large bowl, add in all the listed ingredients and mix well together.
+* In a large bowl, combine the cooked quinoa and cooked chicken breast.

 INGREDIENTS